MingkunLishigure/SiCL/README.md

 | DeepChange| https://github.com/PengBoXiangShang/deepchange |

 📚**Remark**:

-In MaskCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.
+:speech_balloon: In MaskCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.

 The mask images used in the **MaskCL** are generated based on human parsing networks.